 Breakfast ramen: a noodle soup for breakfast with a poached egg and Japanese style veggies and seasonings.

-4 parts: According to Lucky Peach, there are 4 main ingredients to a ramen dish: tare, broth, noodles, and toppings (and oil if you are a real Japanese Oishinbo (gourmet)).
+4 parts: From what I’ve researched, there are 4 (or 5) main ingredients to a ramen dish: tare, broth, noodles, and toppings (and oil if you are a real Japanese Oishinbo (gourmet)).
 The tare is something that most people may not be familiar with.
 It’s an intense flavoring put into the bottom of the bowl prior to serving.
 I only put the miso into my bowl first.
 I am sure I will discover that this is some sort of culinary violation.
 The only reason I put the miso in first is that I have heard that it is not good to boil miso, as it makes it bitter.
 If you use miso (which you do not need in this dish–but which is uber tasty), I’d simply add it prior to plating (or bowling).

 This is for 3-4 servings.

 - 1-2 t of miso in bottom of your bowl (depending on the size of your bowl).
 So you will need from 3 to 6 t of miso.

 Broth (this is all to taste).
 It should be strong.
 Taste as you go along.

-- 6-8 cups of strong homemade chicken broth or dashi (advanced technique!)
+- 6-8 cups of strong homemade chicken broth or broth with dashi (advanced technique!)